khadharahmed91-rgb/privacy-policy/index.md

 # Privacy Policy

-**Effective Date:** [7/8/2026]
+**Effective Date:** 9/8/2026

-This privacy policy applies to the "30 Days of Python" mobile application (hereby referred to as "Application") created by [HAWA DAHIR] (hereby referred to as "Service Provider") as an Ad-Supported app.
+This privacy policy applies to the "30 Days of Python" mobile application (hereby referred to as "Application") created by HAWA DAHIR (hereby referred to as "Service Provider") as an Ad-Supported app.
 This service is intended for use "AS IS".

 ## Information Collection and Use